LBruyne/Scalable-Collaborative-zkSNARK/README.md

 ### Benchmark

+The benchmarks are based on `collaborative` mode.
 To run a benchmark with packing factor $l$ you need $l\times 4$ servers.
-If you have a jump server for you cluster things are easy.
-There's a script located at `hack/prepare-server.sh` for preparing the jump server for the benchmarks.
-You will need a ip address file filled with server ip like this
+If you have an additional jump server for your cluster, things are easier.
+There is a script located at `hack/prepare-server.sh` for preparing the jump server for the benchmarks.
+For servers communication, you will need a ip address file filled with server ip like this:
 ```
 192.168.1.2
 192.168.1.3
 192.168.1.4
-192.168.1.5
+192.168.1.5,

 ```
 Make sure it ends with a new line, and the ip of jump server as the input to the script.
 Notably there are a few things to tweak: